juanmacUTP/FlutterGradientAppBar/README.md

 # Gradient App Bar
-> This is a fork of new_gradient_app_bar, but with Flutter 3.10/Dart 3 support
+> NB: This is a fork of [new_gradient_app_bar](https://github.com/GUIKAR741/NewGradientAppBar), but with Flutter 3.10/Dart 3 support

 Love the material AppBar?
 Do you want to add more color to the appbar?
-Here's a newGradientAppBar.
+Here's a GradientAppBar.

 It works just like the normal AppBar.
 Also with actions, back buttons, titles.
 So it's just your normal AppBar, but with a twist!